 View out of the above window looking at the Ohio & Erie Canal

 The building is located in the Stark County Canal Corridor section of the 110 mile long canal corridor that attracts 1.3 million of the total 2.5 million visitor's annually enjoying a reputation as a destination location for Outdoor Recreation, Cultural and Heritage tourism and Eco and Wildlife tourism and part of the $408 million spent annually in consumer spending.
 As important as the bricks and mortar of a building is, equally as important is the safety and quality of life amenities and services for your family, your children growing up and for your employees.
 Accessibility to major freeways and with crime rate statistics being substantially less than the national averages.
 Within the “2016 National Park Visitor Spending Effects” report, it stated that communities within 60 miles of a national park throughout the country shared in a collective $18.4 BILLION in direct spending by 331 million park visitors in the year 2015 and the Stark County Canal Corridor is in that 60 mile spending radius.

 When the PRO FOOTBALL HALL OF FAME VILLAGE a $600 million project that will be completed in phases with a final completion in 2020 is up and running it is estimated to generate for Stark County over the subsequent 25 year period about $15.3 Billion that averaged out equals over $600 Million per year of an estimated economic impact and they are currently looking for and identifying destination locations to offer to their customers and we are located just a short distance away.

-The Warehouse on the Canal is located within the historic district of downtown Canal Fulton that is a small community with overall crime statistics that are substantially less than the national averages.
-Canal Fulton is unique in the fact that it has the following:
+The Warehouse on the Canal is located within the historic district of downtown Canal Fulton that is a small community with that has unique and desired features such as: